 • Division 2

 • Division 1

-For the 2018/2019 season, Munster Swimming have published a Guide to Munster Meets 2018/2019 which sets out the general rules and times to be achieved for each competition in Munster.
-This is worth reading before attending any gala.
+For the 2019/2020 season, Munster Swimming issued a comprehensive information pack, together with a full list of “cut-off” times which set out the general rules and times to be achieved for each competition in Munster.
+Both are well worth reading before attending any gala.

 Before the gala

 Each of our squads will aim to attend three or four galas through the swimming season.
 The squad coach will choose the events for each swimmer (freestyle, backstroke etc.) – typically four events.
 Some events are compulsory and the coach will advise the swimmers on this.
 The cost for each gala is about €20.00 for each swimmer, which will be billed in advance by the club.
 As we are a competitive swimming club, swimmers are expected to attend.
 Galas are usually on Saturdays but sometimes on Sundays and generally run from 9 am to 5 pm.
 The coach will pick the swimmers events about two weeks before the gala.
 If you cannot attend, please tell your coach and your squad co-ordinator at this stage.
-If you find out at the last minute that you cannot attend a gala, please tell your squad co-ordinator and your coach immediately as otherwise the club is penalised for each “no show”.
+If you find out that you cannot attend a gala at a later stage, please tell your squad co-ordinator and your coach immediately as otherwise the club is penalised for each “no show”.

 Galas, and particularly Development Galas and Meets, are hugely exciting for the swimmers.
 Pressure should never be put on a child to achieve a particular time – they will get there of their own accord.
 All swimmers will be nervous and there will be some disqualifications and false starts.
 The coach or team manager will offer support and an explanation at this stage.
 It is important to keep things in perspective.
 As one Clare farmer put it after Munster lost a Heineken Cup – “No cow died.”

 A coach and a team manager will be appointed for all galas.
 All clubs are expected to provide parents to help in the timekeeping, usually two.
 This is easy, good fun and guarantees you a seat!